John Rambo: Rambo: First Blood Part II (1985)

 While still running away from the soldiers, a Soviet captured UH-1 Huey helicopter finds Rambo and drops a keg of napalm onto his position.
 Rambo dives off a cliff into a river as the keg explodes.
 The helicopter pursues him, shooting bullets into the water.
 As the helicopter gets closer to the water while shooting bullets, Rambo jumps up from under the water, yanks the gunman from the helicopter, and climbs in to confront Yushin.
 As they fight inside the helicopter, it flies away and Rambo throws Yushin out of the helicopter to his death.
 As Rambo approaches the pilot, the pilot also jumps out of the helicopter.
 Gaining control of the helicopter, Rambo flies it back to the camp to rescue Banks and the remaining POWs.
 He kills the remaining guards and gets the captives into the chopper.
 Another Soviet attack helicopter, a Mi-24 Hind with Lieutenant Colonel Podovsky at the cockpit, then tails Rambo's chopper.
 After he loses Rambo's chopper in a haze of smoke from firing at it, he notices it smoldering in a river.
 As the Russian chopper flies in low to investigate and finish off the bird, Rambo – who had appeared to be dead – suddenly sits up, rocket launcher in hand, and fires through the windshield, finishing off Podovsky once and for all.

 Rambo then returns to the base and, using the M60E3 machine gun from the helicopter, destroys Murdock's command center.
-He then unsheathes his knife and threatens Murdock, ordering him to find and rescue the remaining American POWs in Vietnam, snarling almost under his breath, "You know there's more men out there.
+He then unsheathes his knife and threatens Murdock, ordering him to find and rescue the remaining American POWs in Vietnam, warning, "You know there's more men out there.
 You know where they are.
 Find 'em... or I'll find you."
-Trautman then comforts Rambo and tries to pacify him and to convince him to rejoin the Special Forces, also telling him he would get another Medal of Honor for his actions.
+Trautman comforts Rambo and tries to pacify him and to convince him to rejoin the Special Forces, also telling him he would get another Medal of Honor for his actions.
 Rambo, however, visibly angry and fighting back tears, says that the soldiers he rescued deserve the Medal more than he does, and he only wants the same thing as the soldiers he rescued: for their country to love its soldiers as much as its soldiers love their country.
 Rambo then starts to leave.
 Trautman asks him, "How will you live, John?"; Rambo replies, "Day by day".
 The film ends as Rambo walks off into the distance while his mentor watches him.
 Because of his actions in saving the POWs, Rambo is granted the Presidential pardon he had been promised and decides to stay in Thailand.